 Discussion

-Three accounts emerged showing different perspectives of clinical psychologists working with people with psychosis about addressing sexuality and intimacy with their clients.
+Three accounts emerged showing the different perspectives of clinical psychologists working with people with psychosis about addressing sexuality and intimacy with their clients.

-Factor A revealed a person-centred approach to talking about sex and intimacy with people with psychosis, and clinicians were comfortable addressing the topic in clinical settings.
+Factor A revealed a person-centred approach to talking about sex and intimacy with people with psychosis, where clinicians felt comfortable addressing the topic with clients.
 Psychologists agreed that talking about sex and intimacy is a central aspect of humanity, and many commented that they would not avoid addressing it in their clinical work.
-Furthermore, they recognised the clinical benefits to exploring relationship needs, including social support that can provide a buffer against potential relapse, and were comfortable managing challenges in the clinical setting such as any distress or discomfort the client might experience.
+They recognised the clinical benefits of exploring relationship needs, including social support that can provide a buffer against potential relapse, and were comfortable managing challenges in the clinical setting such as any distress or discomfort the client might experience.

 The importance of incorporating psychosocial factors and considering clients’ broader social needs in psychological interventions with people with psychosis are clear (Bertolote & McGorry, 2005).
 Recovery models encourage clients to take responsibility for aspects of their own lives, including engaging in meaningful activities and seeking positive social opportunities (Davidson et al., 2007).
 The importance of social networks and meaningful relationships in the recovery process should not be underestimated, as the social support, sense of belonging and personal meaning may prevent relapse and buffer against future challenges (Soundy et al., 2015).